 Take Them to a Detox and Rehab Facility ASAP

 No matter how old your child is it is hard to accept that they are struggling with substance abuse issues.
-When you have to get your child treatment and rehab options, make sure to visit our men’s and women’s addiction treatment centers at Serenity House Detox.
-Our Fort Lauderdale and West Palm Beach locations make it easy to get the care you need for your child ASAP.
+When you have to get your child treatment and rehab options, make sure to visit our men’s and women’s addiction treatment centers at Serenity House Detox & Recovery.
+Our Fort Lauderdale and Jupiter locations make it easy to get the care you need for your child ASAP.

 Call us at 866.294.5306 if you have any questions about detox and therapy solutions we provide.
 We’ll walk you through how to tell if your child is using drugs.